Hiroki-180/Practical-Math-Library/README.md

 **Then generate the project for your developing environment by CMake.**

-For instance, If you use Visual Studio 2017, following command
+For instance, If you use Visual Studio 2019, following command

-`cmake .. -G "Visual Studio 15 2017"`
+`cmake .. -G "Visual Studio 16 2019"`

-generates the VS2017 project of PML.
+generates the VS2019 solution of PML, PML.sln.

 If you use Xcode,